 Once the FPP has been installed on your Pi/BB, then you need to complete your setup.

-Your screen will look similar to these.
-The logo on the right will indicate the type of SBC that is being used.
+Your screen will look similar to this.
+The logo on the upper right corner will indicate the type of SBC that is being used and possibly a Vendor logo for an attached hat/cape.